How to Grip a Pickleball Paddle

 When holding the paddle with the continental grip, you want to place your hand on the handle with the first knuckle of your index finger on the 2nd bevel.

-Here’s an easy way to get your hand on the paddle using the continental grip:
+Here’s an easy way to hold your hand on the paddle using the continental grip:

 - Hold your hand over the edge of the paddle with your thumb and index finger on either side of the paddle, and